f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 WebAssembly as a runtime to reduce cold start times, and reduce the delay in function calls.

-Considering the idea to avoid having long running servers providing REST APIs and move to raw function calls on short running modules, having extremely short start times is critical.
+Considering the idea to avoid having long running servers providing REST APIs and move to raw function calls on short running modules, having extremely short start times is imperative.

 Alright, so we can see that WebAssembly can be a great choice for the foundation runtime of a platform.
 So where are platforms leveraging this?
 Well, actually, quite some "platforms" leverage